jina-ai/jina/docs/concepts/preliminaries/coding-in-python-yaml.md

 ```
 ````

-In general, the YAML style can be used to represent and configure the objects Flow and Deployment which are the objects orchestrating the serving of Executors and applications.
+In general, the YAML style can be used to represent and configure a Flow or Deployment which are the objects orchestrating the serving of Executors and applications.
 The YAMLish style separates the Flow or Deployment representation from the logic code from Executors.
 It is more flexible to configure and should be used for more complex projects in production.
-In many integrations such as JCloud, Kubernetes, YAMLish is preferred.
+In many integrations such as JCloud and Kubernetes, YAMLish is preferred.

 Note that the two coding styles can be converted to each other easily.
 To load a Flow YAML into Python and run it: